Having enough tread on your tyres will keep you safe and on the right side of the law.

-If the outer band of the coin is covered by the depth of the groove, your tyres are good.
+If the depth of the groove covers the outer band of the coin, your tyres are good.

 If not, it’s time to change them.

-These methods are far from definitive and there are a range of inexpensive digital and analogue tread-depth measurement tools available online.
+These methods are far from definitive, and a range of inexpensive digital and analogue tread-depth measurement tools are available online.

-The tread depth will then be displayed in mm on a digital screen or analogue display.
+The tread depth will then be displayed in mm on a digital or analogue display.

-This one (pictured below) is a well reviewed and very cheap.
+This one (pictured below) is well-reviewed and very cheap.

 What’s The Legal Requirement?